RubikonBlockchain/javascriptStyleGuide/README.md

     > Why?
 [They are not finalized](https://tc39.github.io/process-document/), and they are subject to change or to be withdrawn entirely.
 We want to use JavaScript, and proposals are not JavaScript yet.

+## **Note** - several short sections below, you'll find some additional ES7/ES8 features that I'm down with everybody using. :) Everything above here is what Airbnb suggests - and I'd highly encourage you to take a look at the examples they give (and to find the relevant MDN page if you want to learn more about it).

 **[⬆ back to top](#table-of-contents)**

 ## Standard Library